-RPS, in a joint venture with COWI A/S of Denmark, has fulfilled the role of project consultant since 1999, and we have worked with our JV Partner, Limerick City and County Council and Transport Infrastructure Ireland on delivering the southern bypass of Limerick City, from the N18 to the N7; a key piece of infrastructure that forms a critical link in the government’s proposed Atlantic Corridor on the west coast of the country.
+RPS, in a joint venture with COWI A/S of Denmark, fulfilled the role of project consultant and worked with Limerick City & County Council and Transport Infrastructure Ireland to deliver the southern bypass of Limerick City.
+This key piece of infrastructure forms a critical link from the N18 to the N7, part of the Atlantic Corridor on the west coast of the country.

-We developed the scheme through constraints study, route selection, traffic modelling, tolling studies, preliminary design, EIS, CPO and oral hearing with the granting of permission by An Bord Pleanála in 2004.
-We then provided technical advice and assistance to the NRA for the tender phase and provided technical advice, design review and contract monitoring services during the construction phase of the project.
+We developed the project through constraints study, route selection, traffic modelling, tolling studies, preliminary design, EIS, CPO and oral hearing.
+With planning permission granted, we provided technical advice and assistance to Transport Infrastructure Ireland for the tender phase and provided technical advice, design review and contract monitoring services during the construction phase of the project.